techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 There are 3 parts of this file where we need to input unique details here:

 * First is our e-mail, please type in your e-mail next to the line: `email: `
-* Second is your secure api_key for heroku.
-If you run the following command, it'll put the encrypted Heroku api key for you:
+* Second is your secure api_key for [Heroku](https://www.heroku.com).
+If you run the following command, it'll put the encrypted [Heroku](https://www.heroku.com) API key for you:

 ```bash
 travis encrypt $(heroku auth:token) --add deploy.api_key
 ```

-* And finally is the app our Heroku refers to, this is your heroku space id.
+* And finally is the app our [Heroku](https://www.heroku.com) refers to, this is your [Heroku](https://www.heroku.com) space id.
 So please type it in next to `app: ` which is at the bottom of the file.

 ## Configuring Symfony for production

-Now we have set up and configured Heroku and [Travis CI](https://travis-ci.org/), we need to make some minor changes to our Symfony installation in order to be functional when hosted on Heroku.
+Now we have set up and configured Heroku and [Travis CI](https://travis-ci.org/), we need to make some minor changes to our Symfony installation in order to be functional when hosted on [Heroku](https://www.heroku.com).

 Let's make some changes to our `composer.json` file.
 Where it says: